laravel/docs/notifications.md

 <a name="generating-the-message"></a>
 ### Generating The Message

-Markdown mail notifications allow you to take advantage of the pre-built templates of mail notifications, while giving you more freedom to write longer, customized messages.
-To generate a notification and a Markdown template at the same time, you may use the `--markdown` option when generating the notification:
+To generate a notification with a corresponding Markdown template, you may use the `--markdown` option of the `make:notification` Artisan command:

     php artisan make:notification InvoicePaid --markdown=mail.invoice.paid

-Like your other mail notifications, notifications that use Markdown messages should define a `toMail` method on the notification class.
-However, instead of using the `line` and `action` methods to construct the notification, use the `markdown` method to specify the name of the template that should be used:
+Like all other mail notifications, notifications that use Markdown templates should define a `toMail` method on their notification class.
+However, instead of using the `line` and `action` methods to construct the notification, use the `markdown` method to specify the name of the Markdown template that should be used:

     /**
      * Get the mail representation of the notification.